-If any Garden member accuses a fellow garden member with violating any part of the Bylaws and Guidelines, this member (the Accuser) would have to make the case before the general garden membership steering committee at the next regular monthly general garden steering committee meeting, and the general garden membership would then be allowed to ask questions.
-The person charged with the violation will be given time to respond.
+If any Garden member charges/accuses a fellow garden member with violating any part of the Bylaws and Guidelines, this member (the Accuser) would have to make the case before the general garden membership at the next general garden meeting, and the general garden membership would then be allowed to ask questions.
+The person charged (the Accused) with the violation will be given time to respond.

 6.2.1.
 Mediation/Arbitration Measures.
-Garden members are encouraged to resolve conflicts and disputes among themselves, and should review the following Outside Mediation Resources provided by GreenThumb, as well as, research various other resources that may be relevant, including conflict resolution, anger management, and empathy and self-empathy.
+Garden members are encouraged to resolve conflicts and disputes among themselves, and should review the following

+Outside Mediation Resources provided by GreenThumb, as well as, research various other resources that may be relevant, including conflict resolution, anger management, and empathy and self-empathy.